 Scanning your card every time you travel means that you always have a valid ticket.

-If you find that a ticket machine or validator is out of order, and it is impossible for you get a valid ticket by other means later during your journey, you will not receive a fine.
+If you find that a validator is out of order, and it is impossible for you get a valid ticket by other means later during your journey, you will not receive a fine.
 If the inspector is unable to check the fault there and then, you must give him or her your name, address and date of birth.
 In such situations, Ruter will check the status of its equipment at the time you travelled.
-If we find that the validator or ticket machine was in fact working at the time in question, you will receive a fine in the post.
+If we find that the validator was in fact working at the time in question, you will receive a fine in the post.

 Yes.
-You must always carry your travelcard when you travel.
+You must always carry your ticket when you travel.
 If not, you will risk receiving a fine during a ticket inspection.

-Ruter's tickets are non-passenger-specific.
+Ruter's tickets, both on mobile and travelcard, are non-passenger-specific.
 For this reason it is not possible for you to prove whether you have forgotten your card at home, or whether it is being used by someone else.

 Yes.
 You will receive a fine during a ticket inspection if your ticket has not been activated for a new period, even if your travelcard is registered.
 This also applies if you have forgotten your card at home.
 Even if you have registered your card, the ticket remains anonymous and can be used by others.